 Looked after children (and previously looked after children) are a particularly vulnerable group.
-The academy will ensure that prompt action is taken when necessary to safeguard these students and the LGB ensures that staff have the skills, knowledge and understanding necessary to keep safe any students on roll who are looked after (and previously looked after) by a local authority.
+The academy will ensure that prompt action is taken when necessary to safeguard these children and the LGB ensures that staff have the skills, knowledge and understanding necessary to keep safe any children on roll who are looked after (and previously looked after) by a local authority.

-Tijen Adem is the designated member of staff who has responsibility for their welfare and progress and to ensure that the needs identified in personal education plans are met.
-Tijen is overseen by Jess Capstick (DSL).
-The academy ensures that the designated member of staff receives appropriate training in order to carry out their role and has the information they need in relation to any child's looked after status, their care arrangements (including contact arrangements with birth parents and carers) and details of the student's social worker and local authority virtual school head.
+Amrita Bains is the designated member of teaching staff who has responsibility for their welfare and progress and to ensure that the needs identified in personal education plans are met.
+The academy ensures that the designated member of staff receives appropriate training to carry out their role and has the information they need in relation to any child's looked after status, their care arrangements (including contact arrangements with birth parents and those with parental responsibility) and details of the child's social worker and virtual school head.

-The designated member of staff will also have responsibility for promoting the educational achievement of students who have left care through adoption, special guardianship or child arrangement orders or who were adopted from state care and will work closely with virtual school heads to promote their educational achievement.
-The DSL will ensure they have details of the local authority personal advisor appointed to guide and support any care leavers and will liaise with them as necessary regarding any issues of concern affecting them.
+The designated member of staff will also have responsibility for promoting the educational achievement of children who have left care through adoption, special guardianship or child arrangement orders or who were adopted from state care and will work closely with virtual school heads to promote their educational achievement.
+The DSL will ensure they have details of the local authority Personal Advisor appointed to guide and support any care leavers and will liaise with them as necessary regarding any issues of concern affecting them.